Takanori Gomi: Ultimate Fighting Championship

 Gomi faced Clay Guida at UFC 125.
 After a very one-sided first round, he was defeated by Guida via guillotine choke in the second round.

-Gomi faced Nate Diaz on September 24, 2011 at UFC 135 where he lost late in the first round by submission due to an armbar.
+Gomi faced Nate Diaz on September 24, 2011, at UFC 135 where he lost late in the first round by submission due to an armbar.

-Gomi was expected to face George Sotiropoulos on February 26, 2012 at UFC 144 but the Australian fighter pulled out after sustaining an injury.
+Gomi was expected to face George Sotiropoulos on February 26, 2012, at UFC 144 but the Australian fighter pulled out after sustaining an injury.
 Gomi instead faced Eiji Mitsuoka and won via TKO in the second round.

-Gomi defeated Mac Danzig via split decision on November 10, 2012 at UFC on Fuel TV 6.
+Gomi defeated Mac Danzig via split decision on November 10, 2012, at UFC on Fuel TV 6.
 Gomi, keeping true to his plead, came into the fight in considerably better shape and showcased a drastically improved game including taking Danzig down a few times.

-Gomi faced Diego Sanchez on March 3, 2013 at UFC on Fuel TV 8.
+Gomi faced Diego Sanchez on March 3, 2013, at UFC on Fuel TV 8.
 Gomi lost a controversial split decision to Sanchez.
 12 of 12 media outlets scored the bout in favor of Gomi.
 Even UFC President, Dana White, had expressed on Twitter that he felt Sanchez did not do enough to win the decision.

-Gomi faced Isaac Vallie-Flagg on April 26, 2014 at UFC 172.
+Gomi faced Isaac Vallie-Flagg on April 26, 2014, at UFC 172.
 He won the fight via unanimous decision.
 The win also earned Gomi his second Fight of the Night bonus award.

-Gomi next faced Myles Jury on September 20, 2014 at UFC Fight Night 52.
+Gomi next faced Myles Jury on September 20, 2014, at UFC Fight Night 52.
 He lost the fight via TKO in the first round, resulting in the first knockout loss of his career.

-Gomi faced Joe Lauzon on July 25, 2015 at UFC on Fox 16.
+Gomi faced Joe Lauzon on July 25, 2015, at UFC on Fox 16.
 He lost the fight via TKO in the first round.

-Gomi next faced Jim Miller on July 9, 2016 at UFC 200.
+Gomi next faced Jim Miller on July 9, 2016, at UFC 200.
 He lost the fight via TKO in the first round.

-Gomi then faced Jon Tuck on June 17, 2017 at UFC Fight Night: Holm vs. Correia.
+Gomi then faced Jon Tuck on June 17, 2017, at UFC Fight Night: Holm vs. Correia.
 He lost by submission in the first round.

-Gomi faced Dong Hyun Kim on September 23, 2017 at UFC Fight Night: Saint Preux vs. Okami.
+Gomi faced Dong Hyun Kim on September 23, 2017, at UFC Fight Night: Saint Preux vs. Okami.
 He lost the fight via TKO on round one.

-Gomi was released from UFC on October 23, 2017.
+Gomi was released from the UFC on October 23, 2017.
 He had a record of 4 wins and 9 losses with the UFC.
-He lost the last 5 fights of his UFC career, all in the first round and all by stoppage.
+He lost the last 5 fights of his UFC career, all by first-round stoppage.

 Rizin Fighting Federation

-Returning to a Japanese promotion for the first time in over seven years, Gomi faced Yuzuke Yachi on December 31, 2017 at 2017 in Rizin Fighting Federation#Rizin World Grand Prix 2017: Final Round.
+Returning to a Japanese promotion for the first time in over seven years, Gomi faced Yuzuke Yachi on December 31, 2017, at 2017 in Rizin Fighting Federation#Rizin World Grand Prix 2017: Final Round.
 He lost the fight via submission in the first round.

 At Rizin 11, Gomi faced UFC veteran Melvin Guillard.
 He won via KO in under 3 minutes in the 1st Round.
 This was his first victory in over 4 years.